v-pos/vpos-woocommerce/README.md

 # vPOS woocommerce

-It is an easy and secure payment solution, adapted to the COVID-19 period. vPOS will transform the way you receive payments online, thus allowing you to your business takes advantage of the thousands of internet users who wish to shop in a way easy, fast and secure over the Internet.
+It is an easy and secure payment solution for WordPress/WooCommerce, adapted to the COVID-19 period. vPOS will transform the way you receive payments online, thus allowing you to your business takes advantage of the thousands of internet users who wish to shop in a way easy, fast and secure over the Internet.